 These data are valid for North Carolina, where they are also in agreement with a local tide gauge

-(green).
+(green)(Fig. 2 in the paper).
 But they also agree with another proxy data set from Massachusetts.
 Sea level changes along the US Atlantic coast do not need to fully coincide with global mean sea level, however.
 Even though the level rises uniformly if I fill water into my bath tub, the ocean has a number of mechanisms by which local sea level can deviate from global sea level.
 One of these mechanisms can also occur in the tub: the water can “slosh around”, in the oceans on multidecadal time scales.
 And there are some other factors as well, like changing ocean currents or changes in the gravitational field (due to melting continental ice).
 In the paper these factors are estimated and it is concluded that the North Carolina curve should be within about 10 cm of global mean sea level.

 Connection to climate

 I was involved in this study, together with Martin Vermeer and Mike Mann, to analyse the connection of the sea level data with climate evolution.
 We used a simple semi-empirical model, which basically assumes that the rate of sea level rise is proportional to temperature.
 In other words: the warmer it gets, the faster the sea level rises.
 This connection has already been established for the past 130 years, but it also works well for the past millennium (red curve).
 There is a discrepancy before 1000 AD (see figure caption).